sanjucs/ml-tools/PyTorch/distributed_training.md

 	* parallel_apply
 * Limitations of DataParallel
 	* Replicates model in every forward pass.
-	* single process - multi threaded parallelism and suffers from GIL contention.
+	* Single process - multi threaded parallelism and suffers from GIL contention.
 	* Ovehead head due to scatter and gather operations.

 ## DistributedDataParallel